 You need to take care of the economic model of the architecture while designing applications and workloads on AWS.
 Compared to on-premises data centers, it is necessary to look beyond the fundamental pricing benefits and explore ways to leverage the infrastructure successfully to lower your AWS charge.

 AWS credits are one of the most common ways to save on your AWS bill.
 They represent something similar to a coupon code, which can help you cover costs with AWS services.
 You can use them until you spend them all or until they expire.
-There are various ways to get AWS credits, and here are some of them:
+There are various ways to get AWS credits, here are some:

 Cloud platforms provide a number of services for free in the beginning, but even free services have an upper limit.
 The services become billable as soon as consumers hit the cap.
 These services are used on a daily basis by people new to cloud computing and before they fully transition to the cloud environment.
 Many free cloud plans come with an expiry date and the payment period begins as soon as it ends.